• Radiant Flourished Gate Fold Mother’s Day Card Tutorial

 Simple Mother's Day Card Tutorial | The Postman's Knock

-Once the circle has been drawn, use a pair of scissors to cut it out.
+Next, use a pair of scissors to cut the circle out.

 Simple Mother's Day Card Tutorial | The Postman's Knock

-Then, use your soapstone pencil to trace around the circle that you just cut out.
-This will help you to know which part of the inside of the card is visible from the outside!
+Close the card and use your white pencil to trace inside the circle that you just cut out.
+Doing this will show you which part of the inside of the card is visible from the outside.

 Simple Mother's Day Card Tutorial | The Postman's Knock